eikek/webact/README.md

 ```

 Besides concrete values and a `*`, a comma separated list of values is
+possible, a range (e.g. `8..16`) and also repetition values (e.g.
-possible, too.
-So in this example, a script would execute at 8am and
+`1/4` is `1,5,9,13,…`).
+So in this example, a script would execute at
-4pm every day for the year 2019:
+8am and 4pm every day for the year 2019:

 ```
 2019-*-* 8,16:00
 ```

 ## Try it out + more documentation